bensimpson-ch/openliberty-parent/README.md

-# openliberty-parent
+# openliberty-jaxrs-spec
-Parent pom for an open liberty project
+Parent pom to use for maven projects where a yaml file should be generated into model's and resources using the jaxrs-spec.